adam3smith/lis546_Sp24/content/data-integration.md

 ---
 # Data Integration
 **Original Author: Nic Weber**
-**Editing & Updates: Bree Norlander**
+**Editing & Updates: Bree Norlander, Sebastian Karcher**

-The next four weeks of our class will focus on "grand challenges" in data curation.
+The next five weeks of our class will focus on "grand challenges" in data curation.
 A [grand challenge](https://en.wikipedia.org/wiki/Grand_Challenges) in this context is a problem that requires sustained research and development activities through collective action.
-Data integration, packaging, discovery, and meaningful descriptive documentation (metadata) are longstanding grand challenges that are approached through a community of practitioners and researchers in curation.
-This module focuses on data integration as it operates at the logical level of tables and data that feed into user interfaces.
+Data integration, packaging, ethics, discovery, and meaningful descriptive documentation (metadata) are longstanding grand challenges that are approached through a community of practitioners and researchers in curation.
+This module focuses on _data integration_ as it operates at the logical level of tables and data that feed into user interfaces.

 ## Integration as a Grand Challenge